 Since I began my counselling practice in early 2003, I have gained diverse experience working with clients in a range of different settings: within an NHS-funded service, a voluntary organisation, a research clinic, and Employee Assistance Programs.
 I have worked with individuals and couples in private practice since 2006.

 I have been working as a supervisor with experienced and trainee counsellors since 2008.
 This aspect of my professional work raised my interest in becoming involved in counsellor training.
-I worked as a Teaching Associate within the Counselling Unit team at the University of Strathclyde from 2013 until 2018, working as a core tutor on the postgraduate Certificate in Counselling Skills, and the full-time and part-time postgraduate Diploma in Counselling and Psychotherapy.
+I worked as a counsellor educator at the University of Strathclyde (2013 – 2018) and at the University of Edinburgh (2020 – 2021).
+I offer workshops for trained counsellors in areas of specific interest to my work (see my Consultancy page).

 I have been an active member of the person-centred community for several years both locally as a member of PCT Scotland and internationally as a member of the World Association for Person-Centered and Experiential Psychotherapy and Counseling (WAPCEPC).
 I was a member of the WAPCEPC Board from 2008-2014 and the Chair of the Board from 2010-2013.